This is a chapter from 'A Tribute to the Round', a short book on the Bob Graham Round, written for charity and available here

 Despite their skills, the Ordnance Survey took just short of 400 million years to register the peak as the pinnacle of England – not until 1860 was this confirmed.
 But from the early nineteenth century it was known that Scafell Pike looked over its brother, Scafell.
 It was only after this realisation that the Pike properly achieved nomenclatural separation: initially known as Scafell Higher Top, then becoming Scafell Pikes, then Scafell Pike once the subsidiary summits of Lingmell, Broad Crag and Ill Crag took their distinct titles.
 If this were Scotland, the whole collection would be a single Munro, but England must take steps to maximise its number of 3,000-foot peaks.

 As far as the round is concerned, this is all by the by.
 From Broad Crag, the transition is the shortest of the round by distance, but it is far from the easiest.
 Boulders lead to the Broad Crag col, which acts as an intersection between the Borrowdale path, the Corridor Route and the hardly-explored Little Narrowcove.
-It is then a short, steep and technical ascent to the plateau.
+It is then a short, steep ascent to the plateau.
 You would have to be on a strange schedule to have the summit shelter to yourself.

 Scafell Pike and Scafell.
 To personify, they are brothers, neither estranged nor overly familiar.
 They have taken different paths, and while each would not choose the way of the other, there is no animosity to it, just stoic mutual respect.